Blockchain technology has introduced new methods of thinking about asset security and stores of value. Let’s look at a few instances of what we mean.

 What Is Flow’s Consumer Onboarding?

 Additionally, Users can become node operators with relatively cheap hardware.
-Consensus and Verification Nodes do not need lots of computing power because the operations are divided into chunks.
+Consensus and Verification Nodes do not need much computing power because the operations are divided into chunks.

-These node operators also receive rewards depending on their stake in the network and the work they have done.
+These node operators also receive rewards depending on their stake in the network and their work.

 Lastly, the Flow network allows companies, brands, and influencers to engage with their fans directly.
 With the use of NFTs and the scalability of the blockchain, these content partners can sell their digital assets with built-in ownership tracking.